UPDATED! A New Comparison Chart of 15 Social VR Platforms (Last Update: April 9th, 2024)

 The six seven mesh bodies I have chosen for this chart are:

-• Senra Jamie, by Linden Lab (still beta and subject to change, of course!)
+• Senra Jamie, by Linden Lab (UPDATE March 16th, 2024: These are now out of beta test, and finalized to version 1.0)

 • Atenea, by LucyBody